openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The design of this OpenID4VP profile utilizes the mechanisms of the W3C Digital Credentials API while also allowing to leverage advanced security features of OpenID4VP, if needed.
 It also defines the OpenID4VP request parameter that MAY be used with the W3C Digital Credentials API.

+The Digital Credentials API offers several advantages for implementers of both Verifiers and Wallets.

+Firstly, the API serves as a privacy-preserving alternative to invoking Wallets via URLs, particularly custom schemes.
+The user agent and app platform will only invoke a Wallet if the user confirms the request based on contextual information about the credential request and the requestor (verifier).

+Secondly, the user will always be returned to the initial context, typically a browser tab, when the request has been fulfilled (or aborted), which results in an improved user experience.

+Thirdly, cross-device requests benefit from the use of secure transports with proximity checks, which are handled by the OS platform using FIDO CTAP 2.2 with hybrid transports.

+And lastly, as part of the request, the Wallet is provided with information about the Verifier's origin as authenticated by the user agent, which is important for phishing resistance.

+## Protocol

+The value of the `protocol` parameter of the W3C Digital Credentials API MUST be set to `urn:openid.net:oid4vp` for this profile.

+## Request {#browser_api_request}

+The `request` member of the W3C Digital Credentials API [@!w3c.digital_credentials_api] MUST contain a valid OpenID4VP Authorization Request, where every OpenID4VP Authorization Request parameter is represented as a top-level JavaScript object member.

 The following is a non-normative example of how the W3C Digital Credentials API can be used with an unsigned OpenID4VP request when advanced security features of OpenID4VP are not used:

 ```js